using namespace std - lets your omit the std:: prefix

 Issue: The method may modify fields, violate const.

-A: Yes — we can call methods that promise not to modify fields.
+Yes — we can call methods that promise not to modify fields.

 Compiler checks that const methods don’t modify fields.
 Only const methods can be called on const objects.